Leadership through Community Engagement Learning Community

 - and much more

 Be a part of a loving, supportive community of people as dedicated to community engagement, service, and leadership as you are!
-The Leadership through Community Engagement VLC will offer you the chance to practice your skills, discover your talents, and become an active part of solutions through community engagement and service.
+The Leadership through Community Engagement Learning Community will offer you the chance to practice your skills, discover your talents, and become an active part of solutions through community engagement and service.

 - Learn more about yourself and develop your leadership potential through service to others.